ronjian/MNN/build_command.md

 cd build
 ```

-build on x86, with debug
+build for x86, with debug
 ```shell
 cd build;
 cmake .. -DMNN_BUILD_DEMO=on \